oracle/terraform-provider-oci/docs/core/volume_groups.md

 ### Update Operation
-Updates the set of volumes in a volume group along with (optionally) it's display name.
-This call can be used to add or remove volumes in a volume group.
-The entire list of volume ids must be specified.
+Updates the set of volumes in a volume group along with the display name.
+Use this operation to add or remove volumes in a volume group.
+Specify the full list of volume IDs to include in the volume group.
+If the volume ID is not specified in the call, it will be removed from the volume group.
 Avoid entering confidential information.

+For more information, see [Volume Groups](https://docs.us-phoenix-1.oraclecloud.com/Content/Block/Concepts/volumegroups.htm).

 The following arguments support updates: